mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.IgnoreWindowBordercheck = false;			//Ignore logic at end to check if any game window still has a border.
 Game.DontRemoveBorders = false;				//Prevents Nucleus from removing game window borders.
 Game.SetTopMostAtEnd = true;                            //Set the game windows to top most at the very end.
+Game.ToggleUnfocusOnInputsLock = true;                  //Automatically unfocus the game windows (gives the focus to the Nucleus window).
+Works with "Game.LockInputAtStart = true;" too.

 #################### Input ####################